qri-io/website/content/docs/reference/content-addressing.md

 ---
-title: "Content Addressing"
+metaTitle: "Content Addressing"
-metaTitle: ""
-metaDescription: ""
+metaDescription: "An overview of the problems of location-based addressing and the benefits of content-based addressing"
 weight: 1
 ---